beegee115/masks/index.md

 Here are a few `glamour` shots of me measuring myself for a mask.
 I know, the pictures here aren't great.
 Forgive the fact that my finger is a bit over where I'd normally measure to on the ear measurement and that the tape is a bit low on my nose for the chin measurement.
+(The ear measurement goes to a finger or two away from the edge of your ear.)
 Look at where the arrows point, that's the area to measure.
 And if you're still not sure, try the [video](https://youtu.be/N4r8nwFdUxY?t=1299) again.

 ![image](/assets/images/mask-measure-ear-400px.jpg) ![image](/assets/images/mask-measure-chin-400px.jpg)

 Remember that the measurements I’m asking you for will determine the mask size and don’t necessarily indicate where it will sit when it’s on your face.
-Mine goes further around my chin, for example.
+Mine goes further around my chin than my measurement point, for example.

 **Note:** If you don’t have a flexible measuring tape, take a piece of non-stretchy string or even a piece of paper to do the measurements, then lay the makeshift measuring tape against a ruler to get your results.

 # When do I get my mask?

-So far it seems to take me around 2-3 hours to cut, sew, and package about 10 masks.
+So far it seems to take me around 4-5 hours to cut, sew, and package about 10 masks.
 There are optimizations that come with quantitiy, so each time I get a new "size" request, I'm making several of that size at once.
 This means I might already have your size made, and therefore you might be able to pick it up sooner than if I need to cut and sew a new batch of masks.